soztuanakursun/Implicit-Consent-AI/README.md

 This repository contains the proof-of-concept (PoC) implementation for the framework presented in the paper: **"Operationalizing Implicit Consent in Conversational AI: A Privacy-Focused Framework for Detecting Unintended User Consent"**.

 ## Project Overview
-[cite_start]This study addresses the challenge of identifying cases where users express implicit or unintended consent during conversations with AI systems[cite: 6]. [cite_start]The proposed framework treats implicit consent as a computational construct, combining natural language processing with a privacy-aware execution layer[cite: 8].
+This study addresses the challenge of identifying cases where users express implicit or unintended consent during conversations with AI systems.
+The proposed framework treats implicit consent as a computational construct, combining natural language processing with a privacy-aware execution layer.

 ## Performance Summary